Xcaciv/XCBatch/README.md

 **Who is this for?**

+* You want to get queueing and worry about backends later.
 * You are building a batch processing system and want it to horizontally scale.
 * You are using some queues and you are thinking about taking advantage of the resilience of managed queues in the cloud.
 * You are thinking about using queues as inter-process communication, and maybe doing some distributed workloads using queues.